 Finally getting around to writing this!
 Definitely have been keeping busy with baby number three here, but thankfully starting to get into some sort of routine now.
 Well as routine-ish as you can get with a newborn ;)

-SO, it all started the night before she was born.
+SO, it all started the night before she was born (8 days before her due date).
 It was around 10ish, the kids were in bed and Drew and I were craving some homemade chocolate chip cookies, so I whipped some up and threw them in the oven.
 I remember sitting down while they were baking and feeling a braxton hick that was on the painful side.
 Didn’t really think too much of it though.
 About 20 minutues later, I had to use the bathroom and found that I had a “bloody show” (sorry for the TMI).
 Then I was like woah this is serious.
 At this point I was kind of sort of freaking out ’cause I didn’t have a hospital bag packed and I hadn’t washed her blankets and some of her clothes yet.
 (I know, I’m terribly last minute.
 Promise I was planning on doing it the next day!)
 I just couldn’t believe I was possibly going into labor 8 days before my due date when I had both of my kids past their due dates.
 I was then google searching like a maniac on how many people actually went into labor after they had a “bloody show”.
 A lot of them did, but I also read that you would most likely start labor within 24 hours.
 So then I thought, maybe I wouldn’t start until that next day, and that would buy me some time.

 I went and told Drew what happened, and I was like “Oh my gosh, I think I need to do her laundry tonight”, so I went and threw in all that needed to be washed.
 It was past 11 now.
 I was starting to feel contractions, I thought maybe they were just some intense braxton hicks.
 But then I started timing them, and they were about every 10-15 minutues.
 I then texted my mom, who was planning on coming 4 days later, which was 4 days before my due date.
 Told her I was pretty sure I was going into labor.
 My mom booked a ticket moments later and hopped on a plane a few hours after that (she’s the bomb) She would get to our place around 11 that morning.
 I thought that was perfect and I would probably have our little girl sometime that day.
 So I went to bed that night thinking that contractions might slow down once I lay down and get some sleep.
 I was in and out of sleep for a few hours waking up from contractions, and finally at 3 am contractions were every 7-10 minutes.
 At that point I was like okay, I got to get up and moving, ’cause this baby is coming sooner than I think.
 Once I got up out of bed to put the laundry in the dryer my contractions seemed to get more intense and longer.
 I tried to lay down on the couch for a while to get them to slow down.